-Regulation G Public Disclosure Requirements: Regulation G requires issuers that publicly disclose or release material information containing a non-GAAP financial measure to include in that disclosure or release a presentation of the most directly comparable GAAP financial measure and a reconciliation of the non-GAAP financial measure to the most directly comparable GAAP financial measure.
-In the case of foreign private issuers whose primary financial statements are prepared in accordance with non-U.S. GAAP, the term "GAAP" refers to the generally accepted accounting principles under which those financial statements are prepared.
+private issuers whose primary financial statements are prepared in accordance with non-U.S. GAAP, the term "GAAP" refers to the generally accepted accounting principles under which those financial statements are prepared.
 If, however, a non-GAAP financial measure is derived from a measure calculated in accordance with U.S. GAAP, GAAP refers to U.S. GAAP.
 Regulation G applies to all Canadian issuers subject to Exchange Act reporting requirements.
 There is an exemption from Regulation G available to Canadian and other foreign private issuers in the limited circumstances where:

-- the securities of the foreign private issuer are listed or quoted on a securities exchange or inter dealer quotation system outside the United States; - the non-GAAP financial measure is not derived from or based on a measurement calculated and presented in accordance with U.S. GAAP; and - the disclosure is made by or on behalf of the foreign private issuer outside the United States, or is included in a written communication that is released by or on behalf of the foreign private issuer outside the United States.
+- the securities of the foreign private issuer are listed or quoted on a securities exchange or inter dealer quotation system outside the United States; - the non-GAAP financial measure is not derived from or based on a measurement calculated and presented in accordance with U.S. GAAP; and - the disclosure is made by or on behalf of the foreign private issuer outside the United States or is included in a written communication that is released by or on behalf of the foreign private issuer outside the United States.

-Regulation G specifically confirms that this limited exemption is still available where (i) a written communication is released in the United States as well as outside the United States so long as it is not otherwise targeted at persons located in the United States; (ii) journalists or other third parties have access to the information; (iii) the information appears on one or more websites maintained by the issuer so long as the web sites are not available exclusively to, or targeted at, persons located in the United States; or (iv) following the disclosure or release of the information outside the United States, the information is included in a submission by the issuer to the SEC on Form 6-K. This permits foreign private issuers to furnish to the SEC reports on Form 6-K containing non-GAAP financial measures to the extent such reports comply with the limited exemption and are not incorporated by reference in a filed document.
-Annual reports on Form 40-F are subject to the requirements of Regulation G.
+Regulation G specifically confirms that this limited exemption is still available even where (i) a written communication is released in the United States as well as outside the United States so long as it is not otherwise targeted at persons located in the United States; (ii) journalists or other third parties have access to the information; (iii) the information appears on one or more websites maintained by the issuer so long as the websites are not available exclusively to, or targeted at, persons located in the United States; or (iv) following the disclosure or release of the information outside the United States, the information is included in a submission by the issuer to the SEC on Form 6-K. This permits foreign private issuers to furnish to the SEC reports on Form 6-K containing non-GAAP financial measures to the extent such reports comply with the limited exemption and are not incorporated by reference in a filed document.
+Annual reports on Form 40-F are subject to the requirements of Regulation G, except to the extent that the "foreign private issuer" exemption included as part of Regulation G is available.

-Item 10(e) Requirements for Certain Filings with the SEC: Although foreign private issuers are also subject to the stricter non-GAAP financial measure requirements of Item 10(e) of Regulation S-K, which apply to any non-GAAP financial measure contained in a document filed with the SEC, Canadian issuers filing annual reports on Form 40-F or MJDS registration statements, are not subject to these stricter requirements.78
+Item 10(e) Requirements for Certain Filings with the SEC

+Although foreign private issuers are also subject to the stricter non-GAAP financial measure requirements of Item 10(e) of Regulation S-K, which apply to any non-GAAP financial measure contained in a document filed with the SEC, Canadian issuers filing annual reports on Form 40-F or MJDS registration statements, are not subject to these stricter requirements.85

-78 Regulation S-K does not apply to annual reports on Form 40-F or MJDS registration statements.
+85 Regulation S-K does not apply to annual reports on Form 40-F or MJDS registration statements.
 If applicable, Item 10(e) of Regulation S-K would require a reconciliation of the non-GAAP financial measure to the most directly comparable GAAP financial measure and would also necessitate a presentation with "equal or greater prominence" of the most directly comparable GAAP financial measure.
 A narrative description of the use and purpose of the non-GAAP financial measure would also be required, including (i) disclosure of the reasons why management believes that the non-GAAP financial measure provides useful information to investors regarding the issuer's financial condition and results of operations; and (ii) disclosure of any additional purposes for which management uses the non-GAAP financial measure, to the extent material.
 In addition, the use of a number of categories of potentially misleading non-GAAP financial measures are completely prohibited, subject to certain limited exceptions for foreign private issuers.